By 37Design |

 Limitations of the standard uploader:

-upload_max_filesizeandpost_max_size).
+• The file size limit is determined by your server's PHP configuration (upload_max_filesize and post_max_size).
 Common defaults are 2MB, 8MB, or 64MB depending on your host.
-You can check your limit on the Add New Media page — it is displayed below the upload area. - Timeout risk — uploading many large files at once can exceed your server's
+You can check your limit on the Add New Media page, where it is displayed below the upload area.

-max_execution_time, causing uploads to fail silently. - No progress for individual files — when uploading multiple files, you see an overall progress indicator but no per-file status, making it hard to identify which file caused an error.
+• When uploading multiple files, you see an overall progress indicator but no per-file status, making it hard to identify which file caused an error.

 Bulk Upload Methods